ygoe/DotnetSshDeploy/README.md

     build.cmd

+### Requirements

-Visual Studio 2019 or later with .NET Core 3.1 and 5.0 support is required to build this solution.
+Visual Studio 2019 or later with .NET 5.0 support is required to build this solution.

 The standalone project embeds a gzip-compressed copy of the SSH.NET DLL file.
 This file is created before building by calling `7za`, a standalone console version of the popular 7-Zip compression application.
 So make sure that `7za` is available in your %PATH%.
 You can [download it](https://7-zip.org/download.html) with the “7-Zip Extra” archive.
+This compression is performed by the prebuild.cmd file.

+### Troubleshooting

+If the build fails with an error message like “invalid parameter”, make sure there are not multiple SSH.NET directories in the packages directory.
+Only the currently used version must exist there.
+7za cannot guess which version to pack.

 ## License